 Well, at least, I’d thought he had until he went and pulled the rug from beneath my feet a week ago and reminded me why caring for people is a fool’s game.

-“Whatever,” I mutter, slowing down to adhere to the speed limit.
-“I forgot you’ve turned into a pussy.”
+“Whatever,” I mutter under my breath, slowing down to adhere to the speed limit.
+“I forgot you’re weak as piss.”